My Childhood Trauma and how it affected me throughout life.

 After my dad left this earth plane, I moved back to Colorado with my beloved.

 I grew a tremendous amount during my 11 years in New Hampshire.
 I'm able to stand up to men now and let them know if they have crossed a boundary.
-My sense is that very early in life, with my
+My sense is that very early in life, starting with my

-deep fear of the Russian soldiers, I formed a belief that men hurt me and I held onto that belief until I finally chose self-empowerment.
+deep fear of the Russian soldiers, I formed a belief that men want to hurt me and I held onto that belief until I finally chose self-empowerment.
 Then I was able to recognize a good choice in a partner

 when I met him.
-I don't know if we can ever fully heal from our traumas.
-What I do know, from personal experience, is that a lot of healing is possible, if we set an intension to heal and keep choosing love and strength over
+I don't know if we can ever fully heal our traumas.
+But I know that a tremendous amount of healing is possible, if we set an intension to heal and keep choosing love and strength over

 The healing modalities I work with are gentle, calming and transformative and I am happy to offer them.
 At this point, I am very clear on what my work is here on Earth.
 I am here to support others

 in their healing, with my musical instruments, my voice, my hands, my crystals, my knowledge, my intuition, my intention and most of all with the support of the guardian spirits, who I always call

 Return to Home Page